Ontology asks, What exists?,

 Names and namespaces¶

 A namespace is a container or context within which a name resolves to a unique value.
-Namespaces are children of the root namespace (usually just root) and are designated by a dot prefix.
-Names in the root have no prefix.
-The root namespace of a q session is parent to multiple namespaces, e.g.
+Namespaces are siblings of the default namespace and are designated by a dot prefix.

 - operators and primitive functions, eg